Dublin City Historians in Residence

 By engaging with local communities and keeping people front and centre of history, the Historians in Residence help the people of Dublin City feel a connection to their local history.

-- Dervilia Roche, Historian in Residence for Children
+- Dr Lorcan McEvoy, Historian in Residence for Children

 Partners

-Dublin City Historians in Residence programme is created by Dublin City Libraries, and is delivered in partnership with Dublin City Council Culture Company.
+The Dublin City Historians in Residence programme is created by Dublin City Libraries, funded by Dublin City Council, and is delivered in partnership with Dublin City Council Culture Company.